Countly/countly-sdk-documentation/unity/next.md

   <a href="http://github.com/countly/countly-sdk-unity" target="_self" rel="undefined">Github repo</a>
   and open the 'EntryPoint.unity' scene.
 'EntryPoint.unity' located in 'Example' folder under Assest.
-There is also 'CountlyEntryPoint.cs' script in Example folder, and this script shows how most of the functionalities can be used.
+There is also 'CountlyEntryPoint.cs' script in Example folder, and this script shows how most of the functionality can be used.
 </p>
 <h1>Adding the SDK to the project</h1>
 <p>